 Directions: Mix baking soda and Castile soap in a bowl, add in white vinegar and mix (will bubble some).
 Add the essential oils and blend well.
 Use microfiber cloths, scrub brushes and toothbrushes (no longer in use) for cleaning.

 Citrus Deodorizing Bathroom Spray

-Add essential oils and grain alcohol into bottle and swirl to mix, fill the rest of bottle with distilled water.
+Directions: Add essential oils and grain alcohol into bottle and swirl to mix, fill the rest of the bottle with distilled water.
 Shake well to blend.
-To use, shake well before use and spray into air around bathroom.
+To use, shake well before use and spray into the air around the bathroom.

 Spearmint Scented Baking Soda

 I love to have a shaker of scented baking soda always available for a quick clean.
 Pair it with a spray bottle of pure white vinegar and you have quite the combo.

 Directions: Place baking soda in a bowl, add in essential oil.
 Using a whisk, mix well.
 Pour into shaker container using a large funnel.
 Shake onto desired surfaces (I like to use in shower, sinks, and toilets), then clean with a scrub brush.
 For a more powerful clean, spray vinegar onto the sprinkled baking soda for some fizzy action, then scrub clean.

 This is a great spray to keep your shower fresh between deep cleanings.

 Directions: Add essential oils, vinegar, and grain alcohol into bottle and swirl to mix.
 Fill the rest of the bottle with distilled water.
 Shake well to blend.
 To use, shake well before use and spray onto shower and tub, allow to air dry.